One-loop electromagnetic correlators of SQED in power-law inflation: Discussion

 \item IR sensitivity -- dependence on the IR scale present in the scalar propagator. \end{itemize} All three point to potentially large non-perturbative IR effects.
 One might wonder whether the secular enhancement and spatial running go hand-in-hand with IR sensitivity, and would be removed by resumming the leading orders at each loop.
 This, however, does not seem to be the case, since all the E\&M correlators have the same dependence on the IR scale~$k_0$, but different secular and spatial running.

-It is noteworthy that both the components of the tree-level conserved current correlators~(\ref{J0 J0})-(\ref{Ji Ji}), and the one-loop E\&M correlators~(\ref{EE final})-(\ref{BB final}) satisfy hierarchies,~(\ref{J hierarchy}) and~(\ref{EM hierarchy}), respectively.
-Even though our results pertain to the one-loop level, the hierarchies correlators satisfy must hold at the non-perturbative level as well, as they are consequences of operator versions of current conservation and Faraday's law.
+It is noteworthy that both the components of the tree-level conserved current correlators~(\ref{J0 J0})--(\ref{Ji Ji}), and the one-loop E\&M correlators~(\ref{EE final})--(\ref{BB final}) satisfy hierarchies,~(\ref{J hierarchy}) and~(\ref{EM hierarchy}), respectively.
+Even though our explicit results pertain to the one-loop level, the hierarchies correlators satisfy must hold at the non-perturbative level as well, as they are consequences of operator versions of current conservation and Faraday's law.
+They have recently been confirmed for the Abelian Higgs model in power-law inflation~\cite{Glavan:2020zne}.

 The results presented here open up several directions for further investigation.
 The large electric field fluctuations coherent over superhorizon separations might dynamically provide the electric field necessary for the occurrence of the Schwinger mechanism -- production of charged pairs in external electric fields -- that has attracted attention recently~\cite{Kobayashi:2014zza,Frob:2014zka,Banyeres:2018aax}, more so due to possible imprints it might leave on the cosmological observables.
 Furthermore, technical simplifications brought about by casting the problem in terms of double-differential equations~(\ref{important eq.
-1}-\ref{important eq.
+1})--(\ref{important eq.
 3}) for correlators make two-loop computation far more feasible.
 These equations can be readily solved in the superhorizon limit, and eliminate the need of computing some of the integrals associated with Feynman diagrams.
 At one-loop there was no need for regularization and renormalization since we examined off-coincident full two-point functions.
 At two-loop order we likely require only renormalization of the one-loop vacuum polarization and scalar self-mass in power-law inflation; both are eminently feasible computations that have thus far been performed only in de Sitter space~\cite{Prokopec:2002uw,Prokopec:2003tm,Kahya:2005kj}.